-- [CertificateStorePath] is the complete path to the proxy's certificate. - [ProxyHost] is the IP address of the proxy server you are connecting through. - [Proxy Password] is the password associated with the application's proxy user ID. - [ProxyUserID] is the ID your application uses to log into the proxy server. - [S3Path] is the path of the Amazon S3 location where you want to store query results, prefixed by s3://. - [Region] is the AWS region of the Athena instance that you want to connect to. - [YourAccessKey] is the access key provided by your AWS account.
+- [CertificateStorePath] is the complete path to the proxy's certificate. - [CredProviderHost] is the host name of the AD FS service. - [ProxyHost] is the IP address of the proxy server you are connecting through. - [Proxy Password] is the password associated with the application's proxy user ID. - [ProxyUserID] is the ID your application uses to log into the proxy server. - [S3Path] is the path of the Amazon S3 location where you want to store query results, prefixed by s3://. - [Region] is the AWS region of the Athena instance that you want to connect to.

-- [YourProfileName] is the name of the IAM profile to use for authentication. - [YourSecretKey] is the secret key provided by your AWS account.
+- [YourAccessKey] is the access key provided by your AWS account. - [YourCredProviderPassword] is your password for the AD FS service. - [YourCredProviderUserName] is your user name for the AD FS service. - [YourProfileName] is the name of the IAM profile to use for authentication. - [YourSecretKey] is the secret key provided by your AWS account.